simeononsecurity/simeononsecurity.ch/content/articles/a-beginners-guide-to-using-the-linux-command-line/index.en.md

 $ cd documents
 ```

 In the above example, the command changes the current working directory to the documents directory, which is located in the current working directory.
-You can also use the command with an absolute or relative path to change the working directory to a directory that is not located in the current working directory.
+You can also use the command with an absolute or relative path to change the working directory to a directory that isn't located in the current working directory.
 For example:

 ```bash
 $ cd /usr/local/bin